 The Role of Genetics

-While the focus of the new research looks at genetic influence, the researchers note that environmental, cultural and demographic circumstances play a much more significant role in a person’s tolerance for risk.
-However, the study illustrates that genetics has a small but important role.
+The focus of the new research looks at genetic influence, but researchers note that environmental, cultural and demographic circumstances play a much more significant role in a person’s tolerance for risk.
+The study, however, illustrates that genetics has a small but important role.
 The genetic variants identified account for just a fraction of the difference in risk tolerance observed between groups of people.
-By using a “poly genetic” score the researchers were able to capture the combined effect of a million genetic variants to reach an estimate showing that genetics accounts for about 1.6 percent of the variation in risk tolerance across individuals.
+By using a “polygenetic” score the researchers were able to capture the combined effect of a million genetic variants.
+Together these variants allowed the reserachers to estimate that genetics accounts for about 1.6 percent of the variation in risk tolerance across individuals.

 This study is significant on many levels.
 For one, risk tolerance is among the most intensively studied traits in social science, because it plays a role in predicting economic and social outcomes as well as personality measures.
 This study may also contribute to the debate around whether having a risk tolerance in one area, say a willingness to bungee jump, corresponds with taking a risk in another realm, like taking a risk financially.
 The researchers found evidence of shared genetic influences across risk tolerance and risky behaviors.